Documentation

 output_tokensintTotal output tokens

-cached_tokensintTokens served from OpenAI's cache
+cached_tokensintInput tokens served from cache

 uncached_tokensint (generated)input_tokens − cached_tokens